CP1404/Practicals/prac_01/README.md

 Now **write more for loops** (using `range`) to do the following:

 > [!NOTE]
-> For marking, we expect to see a complete file with each loop still in it.
+> We expect to see a complete file with each loop still in it.
 > Label each of your questions: a, b, c, d

 a. count in 10s from 0 to 100: `0 10 20 30 40 50 60 70 80 90 100`